 - A new 10-year multi-entry visa has been created for business travellers from the Brazil, Russia, India and China.
 This visa allows stays up to 30 days per visit.

 - Additional visa facilitation centres have been opened in India and China to ease the application process for business visitors from these countries.

 Yellow Fever Certificate

-- South Africa requires presentation of a yellow fever certificate if travelling from any country in Africa and South America where yellow fever infections are an occurrence.
+- South Africa requires presentation of a yellow fever certificate if travelling from a country in Africa or in South America where yellow fever infections are an occurrence.
 Read more here.